 Once you’ve decided upon everything mentioned above, it’s time to ACT.
 Promote your event across the social media network and make sure your promotions are good enough to catch eyeballs that are too bored of advertisements already.
 Now that you have people who are interested, you need to have a proper procedure for selling tickets (online, preferably) and accepting donations.
 Yapsody to your rescue yet again!
 We let you accept donations of any amount using your Online Ticket Store.
 Also, you can sell ads to place on your e-tickets to earn that extra amount for your event.
-And for all the on-site entries, you can sell tickets using our iPad POS App.
+And for all the on-site entries, you can sell event tickets using our iPad POS App.

 VARIABLE NINE: THE GRATITUDE